Hyperi0n1337/portfolio/index.md

    <p align="justify">
 • Led operations and financial strategy for the family business for three years, playing a pivotal role in revitalizing and expanding the company's operations.
 </p><p align="justify">
-• Engaged in direct customer interactions, effectively utilizing multilingual skills (French and Russian) to communicate with key international clients, fostering strong relationships and understanding client needs, contributing 10% sales growth from European markets.
+• Engaged in direct customer interactions, effectively utilizing multilingual skills (French and Russian) to communicate with key international clients, fostering strong relationships and understanding client needs, contributing to sales growth from European markets.
 </p><p align="justify">
-• Assumed financial management responsibilities, including cash flow analysis, investment pricing, financial statement analysis, and the development of a production cost tracking system, optimizing overall financial performance and reducing costs by 8%.
+• Achieved a 15% cost reduction through streamlined financial management, encompassing cash flow analysis, investment pricing, and financial statement analysis, facilitated by an efficient expense tracking system.
 </p><p align="justify">
 • Rapidly engineered production of medical-grade protective masks at the onset of the COVID-19 pandemic, supplying over 50,000 units to the UK and European countries.
 This agile venture contributed 20% to revenue stabilization during an unprecedented global crisis.
 </p><p align="justify">